Paul has been battling rats in his backyard for years and after many attempts has found a working solution.

-Video: Rat Trap Demonstration (using pencils and carrots)
+Video: Rat Trap Demonstration (Don't Worry, Using Pencils and Carrots)

 My brother introduced me to the Rat Zapper.
-You put some bait in the reusable trap, and when the rat walks into the trap, electricity--8000 volts, if you believe that--from the batteries electrocutes the rat in a few seconds.
+You put some bait in the reusable trap, and when the rat walks into the trap, electricity—8000 volts—from the batteries electrocutes the rat in a few seconds.
 Then, all you do is dump the rat out of the trap into the garbage.

-My father in-law had a rat problem: rats were getting into his hot tub, and making a new nest in the cabinet of his barbecue every few days.
+My father-in-law had a rat problem: rats were getting into his hot tub, and making a new nest in the cabinet of his barbecue every few days.
 I sent him a Rat Zapper as a gift and he reports that he killed over 50 rats with it.
-Presumably he replaced the batteries several times: four AA batteries are supposed to be good for 20 kills.
+Presumably he replaced the batteries several times, because four AA batteries are only supposed to be good for about 20 kills.

-Biconet, which sells the Rat Zapper and other integrated pest management tools, argues that a zapper it is safer to use around children and pets than poison or traps, because its entrance is designed to admit nothing bigger than a rat, and if a dog or child did put a paw or finger inside, the electric shock should trigger a reflex causing the child or dog to pull away from the trap.
+Biconet, which sells the Rat Zapper and other integrated pest management tools, argues that a zapper it is safer to use around children and pets than poison or traps, because its entrance is designed to admit nothing bigger than a rat.
+If a dog or child does put a paw or finger inside, the electric shock should trigger a reflex causing the child or dog to pull away from the trap.